 |Weiser Family Farms||Homepage|

-The Ogen melon has the initial appearance of a cantaloupe with a cornflower yellow netted rind and lime green longitudinal grooves running from stem to blossom end.
-When ripe, the pale green flesh is succulent and sticky sweet with intoxicating aromatics of tropical fruit and flora.
+The Ogen melon is almost perfectly spherical with gently grooved sutures that run end to end.
+They are small to medium in size, averaging 15 centimeters in diameter.
+They have a golden beige netted exterior with lime green longitudinal grooves running from stem to blossom end.
+When ripe, the pale green flesh is succulent and sticky sweet with intoxicating aromatics of tropical fruit and flower nectar.
 The flesh bears a pulpy, easily removed central seed cavity.
-Typically Ogen melons grow to be softball size with weights of three to five pounds.

 Ogen melons are available during the summer season.